linjungz/aws-connected-vehicle-solution/README.md

 ## Getting Started
 To get started with the AWS Connected Vehicle Solution, please review the solution documentation. https://aws.amazon.com/answers/iot/connected-vehicle-solution/

 Detail information about deploying this solutuion in AWS China region is documented here.
-Deploying the solution in AWS Global Region could be checked in this [repo](https://github.com/awslabs/aws-connected-vehicle-solution) form which this project forked.
+Deploying the solution in AWS Global Region could be checked in this [repo](https://github.com/awslabs/aws-connected-vehicle-solution) from which this project forked.

 ## TODO: Instructions on deploying in AWS China Region